Friedman-reflexivity: interpreters as consistoids: Finitely Axiomatised Theories

 \section{Finitely Axiomatised Theories}

-If we restrict ourselves to finitely axiomatised theories in the role of the base theory, we can can view the embedding functor as an embedding of the finite extensions of the base $A$ in the finitely axiomatised theories.
-So, we can the Friedman-reflexivity of the base as the existence of an adjoint of this functor.
+If the Friedman-reflexive base is finitely axiomatised, we can view the embedding functor as an embedding of the finite extensions of the base $A$ in the finitely axiomatised theories.
+So, we can view the Friedman-reflexivity of the base as the existence of an adjoint of this functor.

 There are plenty of consistent complete finitely axiomatised theories, so we do not lack examples of the phenomenon of a consistent finitely axiomatised Friedman-reflexive theory.
 However, these examples cannot be effectively Friedman-reflexive, since they, clearly, cannot be essentially undecidable.